tankangliang/tp/docs/AboutUs.md

 [[github](https://github.com/tankangliang)]
 [[portfolio](team/tankangliang.md)]

-* Role: Deliverables and Deadlines
+* Role: In charge of deliverables and deadlines
 * Responsibilities: Ensure project deliverables are done on time and in the right format.

 ### Lim Ming Chong